Home Improvement Retailers

 - Home improvement stores are performing solidly amidst a turbulent retail landscape

-Seasonality Influences NOLVs: Typical of many retailers, hardware and home improvement stores exhibit strong sales seasonality.
-A significant percentage of sales typically occur between April and July, in line with weather-related home improvement and remodeling peaks.
+Seasonality influences NOLV: Typical of many retailers, hardware and home improvement stores exhibit strong sales seasonality.
+A significant percentage of sales typically occurs between April and July, in line with weather-related home improvement and remodeling peaks.

 Appraisals must consider this seasonality.
 Out-of-season inventory management as well as in-season replenishment cadence can also have a material impact on recovery values.
 Normal course discounting to clear through seasonal product is essential.
 On-hand excess seasonal product during a non-peak period may require additional discounting to sell through in a GOB sale.
 Partnering with an appraiser to understand the implications of seasonal recovery values on NOLVs is especially important in segments like hardware and home improvement stores where over 30 percent of annual sales can occur within two to three months.
 A forward-looking seasonal model can provide asset-based lenders with the insight needed to adjust advance rates in order to navigate through seasonal high periods while mitigating risk during seasonal lows.

 Even specific categories for hardware retailers can drive significantly higher or lower gross recovery rates depending upon intended use and level of inventory availability.
-High recovering categories such as hand and power tools, branded household cleaners and fuels such as propane typically require less discounting to sell through regardless of the season.
-Conversely, categories including hardware and fasteners (e.g., depth in quantities of a broad assortment of nuts and bolts), as well as specific project- and repair-based plumbing and electrical supplies (e.g., PVC piping, bulk wire or electrical cable), typically are in lower demand and therefore require additional discounting to sell through quickly.
-The delta between high and low recovering categories in the hardware segment can be as much as 40 points on retail.
-Even within a stronger recovering category such as premium branded paint, there is the potential for a lower recovery on non-traditional base colors or less in-demand finishes.
+High recovering categories such as hand and power tools, branded household cleaners, and fuels such as propane typically require less discounting to sell through regardless of the season.
+Conversely, categories including hardware and fasteners (e.g., depth in quantities of a broad assortment of nuts and bolts), as well as specific project- and repair-based plumbing and electrical supplies (e.g., PVC piping, bulk wire, or electrical cable), typically are in lower demand and therefore require additional discounting to sell through quickly.
+The delta between high and low recovering categories in the hardware segment can be as much as 40 percentage points on retail.
+Even within a stronger recovering category such as premium branded paint there is the potential for a lower recovery on non-traditional base colors or less in-demand finishes.